 Amalgam removal – A procedure that removes dental fillings that contain an alloy of mercury with another metal.
 Taking mercury out of the fillings in your teeth is beneficial in lowering your heavy metal exposure.
 You may also want to inquire with your biological dentist about receiving chelating agents to aid in removing mercury from your body, as mercury can pose significant health issues.

 Cavitation surgery – A procedure that removes the diseased bone from within the cavity.
 This allows new, healthy bone to grow back.
 It is important to wait until your body is strong enough before having any invasive dental procedure done.
-These types of treatments can take a toll on a body that is weakened with Lyme, co-infections, or cancer, so wait until you are in a good state of health to deal with dental issues.
+These types of treatments can take a toll on a body that is weakened with Lyme, co-infections, or cancer.
+It may be worth waiting until your body is strong enough when looking into dental issues.

 During the treatment of Lyme disease or cancer, the system can become very toxic.
-We previously discussed specific IVs, herbs, and supplements as common detoxification aids.
-We also recommend looking into infrared saunas, detox baths, colonics, chlorine dioxide enemas, and coffee enemas to detox your body.
+Specific IVs, herbs, and supplements are common detoxification aids.
+Looking into infrared saunas, detox baths, colonics, chlorine dioxide enemas, and coffee enemas to detox your body can also prove to be benifical.
 Michelle found that using various types of detoxification treatments were a huge aid in her recovery.
-She noticed that when she did an enema or a colonic directly after receiving IV treatment (especially an open colonic), she experienced a drastic decrease in her symptoms.
+She noticed that when she did an enema or a colonic directly after receiving IV treatment, she experienced a drastic decrease in her symptoms.
 During your consultation with LCS, we can go over what to specifically put in a detox bath or how to do a certain type of enema, and walk you through the detoxification process.

 It is important to rotate different brands of probiotics and antifungals to constantly introduce different strains to the gut and immune system, and also help prevent fungal resistance.
 When the flora is unbalanced, the immune system receives the wrong messages, which can cause the gut to become a potential source of autointoxication.
 Getting tested to see if your flora is balanced will help determine which probiotic, antifungal, or antiparasitic supports your body may need